lumanesence/KristalModManager/README.md

 ## Credits
 * KristalModManager: Me!
 (Lumanesence)
 * Kristal Engine: https://kristal.cc
-* BGM: Central Independent Television - Central Fanatasia (1982 Edition)
+* BGM: Lumanesence! - Late Nights

 ## Disclaimers
 * KristalModManager is in no way associated with the Kristal developers and is purely a fan project